a discussion on private verses public post-secondary systems in Canada – (updated for January 01, 2018)

-Hello friends and faithful readers of my blog – if you’ve read my Media Arts Education – A Report Card, I welcome you to this afterthought … an observation in human nature that is both disturbing and yet revealing.
+Hello friends and faithful readers of my blog – if you’ve read my Media Arts Education – A Report Card, I welcome you to this afterthought … an observation in human nature that may shed some light on the weak links in our education system.
 Please forgive this more philosophical approach to the ongoing discussion.
 I realize that this is more for the discerning reader who might want to take a deeper look.
 This overview is on Canadian education as a whole, not focused strictly on media/music/recording and entertainment arts.
 I’m looking at the bigger picture here.
 I’m looking at all schools in Canada now – in both the private and public sectors.

 Welcome to … The Learning Curve

 Having been an educator most of my life and having spent the last 8 years studying the Canadian labour market in depth, I am well informed of a growing dilemma here.
 Although most schools would have you believe that a qualification is all you need; I feel that education is about way more than “schooling” and that important essentials are missed.
 Here are 10 fundamentals that every new post-secondary student will benefit from – what it looks like under the surface – what you won’t learn in any school:

 1. The Canadian education system is a business and like every business there’s a bottom line and it’s all about money.
 All schools (and the people who run them), are in “business” to make money – plain and simple.
 Unlike countries in other parts of the world where education reflects a more balanced relationship with their labour market, post-secondary colleges and universities in North America sell programs based on popularity even though many have little post-grad relevance (due to over-saturation).
 Programs such as Fashion Design, Animation/Gaming, Broadcasting/Television/Film and Music/Sound/Recording Technology are a few examples of this.
 There are thousands of schools offering hundreds of programs that are popular and appealing, but have low graduation and placement rates (and all because they’re profitable).